Early Childhood Programs

-Our Project PRO Preschool Program provides an enriching experience for three to five-year-old children (birthday prior to September 1st).
-The Project PRO Preschool Program is taught by Illinois State Board of Education licensed Early Childhood teachers using research-based curriculum and programs aligned to the Illinois Early Learning Standards.
+Our preschool program provides an enriching experience for three to five-year-old children (birthday prior to September 1st).
+The program is taught by Illinois State Board of Education licensed Early Childhood teachers using research-based curriculum and programs aligned to the Illinois Early Learning Standards.
 Following the Creative Curriculum method of center-based instruction, students receive instruction that is tailored to their needs, allowing advanced learners to move forward as they achieve mastery and providing necessary scaffolding and support to struggling learners to allow them to gain confidence and mastery of skills.
 Teachers are efficient in focusing on the learning needs of each student to foster engaged and enthusiastic learners.

 Early Childhood Program

 This special education half-day program is designed for three to five year old children (birthday prior to September 1st) who have been identified with a special education disability (i.e. Developmental Delay, Speech or Language Impairment, Autism, Orthopedic Impaired, Vison Impairment, Hearing Impairment, Other Health Impaired, Intellectual Disability, and Emotional Disability).
 This program provides the educational goals, services and placement provided to the child through the development of an Individualized Education Plan (IEP).